-- Give a course over view at the start of the academic year; a yearly calendar of when assignments are due, exams dates and when the reading week is, etc. - Balance presentations and activities where possible. - Do not change activity frequently as students can struggle to transition their focus from one activity to another. - Present material in different ways using visual aids, such as graphs, flow charts, mind-maps, video clips, music and pictures. - To avoid confusion, back up what you say in a lecture with exactly the same written information or instructions. - Staple lecture notes together to avoid order confusion. - Provide written instructions as well as oral whenever possible - Provide glossaries, subject specific vocabulary and frequently used acronyms. - Introduce new topics by providing an overview first. - Use concrete examples to aid understanding. - Use anecdotal information and visual material to aid memory.
+- Give a course over view at the start of the academic year; a yearly calendar of when assignments are due, exams dates and when the reading week is, etc. - Balance presentations and activities where possible. - Present material in different ways using visual aids, such as graphs, flow charts, mind-maps, video clips, music and pictures. - To avoid confusion, back up what you say in a lecture with the same written information or instructions. - Staple lecture notes together to avoid order confusion. - Provide written instructions as well as oral whenever possible. - Provide glossaries, subject specific vocabulary and frequently used acronyms. - Introduce new topics by providing an overview first. - Use concrete examples to aid understanding. - Use anecdotal information and visual material to aid memory.